III. A North - Central Region

 3. Vitinia Pass (and Botevgradski Pass), 4.
 Zlatishki Pass.

-Please read the next 2 points together - I will combine descriptions about routes from Nikopol & Svistov to BG/GR & BG/TU borders, I will avoid some repetitions.
+Please read the next 2 points together - I will combine descriptions about routes from Nikopol & Svistov toward

 2. Turnu Magurele – Nikopol: ferry